oxsannikova/sxo-workflows/acsc_workflow.md

 SXO workflow is represented by the file in JSON format, that contains definitions and description of all the activities, targets, variables and atomic workflows that are in use.

 The workflow json file is located in this repository's `acsc-advisory-workflow` folder.
-You can either clone repository to your workstation using `git clone` command or simply copy and past the content of it into the workflow import dialog box.
+You can either clone repository to your workstation using `git clone` command or simply copy and paste the content of it into the workflow import dialog box.

 1. In SXO, go to My Workflows -> Import -> Browse.
 You will be presented with the dialog box.